k-miyata/letsencrypt-localhost-boilerplate/README.md

 ```

 Then, a decrypted backup `certs.tar` is generated.
 Restoring this file with the
-command described above will allow Certbot to manage a certificate again.
+command described above will allow Certbot to manage the certificates again.

 ## License